-The following table reconciles GAAP net income to normalized net income and normalized net income per diluted share for the periods presented:
+The following table reconciles GAAP net income to non-GAAP net income and non-GAAP net income per diluted share for the periods presented:

-Unaudited

-For the Three Months Ended March 31,
+Unaudited For the Three Months

+Ended March 31,

-2012 2011
+2013 2012

-(in thousands, exc ept per s hare data)
+(in thousand share

-Net income \$ 43,227 \$ 50,617
+Net income \$ 71,487 \$ 43,227

-Amortization of other intangible assets 4,767 4,277
+Amortization of acquired intangible assets 6,060 4,767

-Stock-based compensation 20,924 15,712
+Stock-based compensation 22,931 20,924

-Amortization of capitalized stock-based compensation 1,755 2,065
+Amortization of capitalized stock-based

+compensation 1,901 1,755

-Acquisition-related costs (benefits) 4,452 (440)
+Acquisition-related costs 337 4,4

-Restructuring charge 60
+Restructuring charges 431 60

+Gain on divestiture of a business, net (1,188)

+Income tax-effect of above non-GAAP adjustments (8,726) (9,88 (9,889)

-Total normalized net income \$ 75,185 \$ 72,231
+Total non-GAAP net income \$ \$ 93,233 65,296

-Normalized net income per diluted share \$ 0.41 \$ 0.38
+Non-GAAP net income per diluted share \$ \$ 0.51 0.36

-Shares used in per share calculations 182,342 191,383
+Shares used in per share calculations 181,562 182,342

 We consider Adjusted EBITDA to be another important indicator of the operational strength and performance of our business and a good measure of our historical operating trend.
 Adjusted EBITDA eliminates items that are either not part of our core operations or do not require a cash outlay.
-We define Adjusted EBITDA as net income determined in accordance with GAAP excluding interest, income taxes, depreciation and amortization of tangible and intangible assets, stock-based compensation expense, stock-based compensation reflected as a component of amortization of capitalized internal-use software, restructuring charges and benefits, acquisition-related costs and benefits, certain gains and losses on investments, foreign exchange gains and losses, loss on early extinguishment of debt and gains or losses on legal settlements.
+We define Adjusted EBITDA as GAAP net income excluding the following items: interest, income taxes, depreciation and amortization of tangible and intangible assets, stock-based compensation expense; amortization of capitalized stock-based compensation; restructuring charges and benefits; acquisition-related costs and benefits; certain gains and losses on investments; foreign exchange gains and losses; loss on early extinguishment of debt; gains and losses on legal settlements and other non-recurring or unusual items that may arise from time to time.